trunk-io/plugins/tests/readme.md

 ### Debugging

-Occasionally, tests may take a while to run due to installing of linter dependencies.
+Occasionally, tests may take a while to run due to installation of linter dependencies.
 Subsequent runs will not experience this problem.

 Errors encountered during test runs are reported through the standard `console`, but additional